anormanangel/Sentiment-Analysis-Topic-Modeling-of-Social-Media-Data-Using-NLP-Deep-Learning-Techniques/README.md

 For my machine learning project sentiment analysis & topic modeling, I used the powers of several key tools:

 * **YouTube Data API** For extracting comments from YouTube Video for my analysis and machine learning modeling
-* **Python:** My go-to programming language for data cleaning, preprocessing, exploratory data analysis and implementing machine learning algorithm
+* **Python:** My go-to programming language for data cleaning, preprocessing, exploratory data analysis, and implementing machine learning algorithm
 * **Logistic Regression with TF-IDF vectorizer:** As the predictive model generating input features using the text classification and sentiment analysis
 * **BERT** (Bidirectional Encoder Representations from Transformers), a deep learning model for topic modeling
 * **Gradio:** An open-source Python package to build a web application for the machine learning model.
 You can then share a link to your demo or web application in just a few seconds using Gradio's built-in sharing features.